meettech001/kafka-sorting-pipeline/README.md

 1. **Generator + Producer (Go + kafka-go)**
    - Uses a random generator that strictly respects the schema.
    - Streams records in batches (10k messages) into Kafka topic `source`.
+   - Supports configurable retry mechanisms with exponential backoff.

 2. **Consumer → Flat File**
-   - A dedicated consumer reads exactly N records from `source` and writes them to a local file `source.csv` in the container’s filesystem.
+   - A dedicated consumer reads exactly N records from `source` and writes them to a local file `source.csv` in the container's filesystem.
    - Using a flat file decouples Kafka IO from sorting and avoids re-reading from Kafka multiple times.
+   - Supports offset management through consumer groups for fault tolerance.

 3. **External Sort (per key) + Producer**
    For each key (`id`, `name`, `continent`):